8 Types of Herons in Wisconsin

 The Great Egret is the quintessential heron species for the state of Wisconsin.

-The graceful wading birds have a unique beauty and dazzling white plumage that makes them easy to recognize in marshlands and wooded areas.
+The graceful wading birds’ unique beauty and dazzling white plumage make them easy to recognize in marshlands and wooded areas.

 Here, we’ll explain more about their adaptation in Wisconsin, including their diet, nesting behavior, migratory patterns, and even the threats they face.

-Not only is the Great Egret an elegant sight to behold over our bodies of water in Wisconsin, but it also has a big appetite, eating fish such as bass and perch and amphibians like frogs and snakes.
+Not only is the Great Egret an elegant sight to behold over our bodies of water in Wisconsin, but it also has a big appetite.
+It eats fish such as bass and perch and amphibians like frogs and snakes.

-They often hunt by standing still with their beaks elongated into the water before swiftly grabbing prey with sharp bills.
+They often hunt by standing still, elongating their beaks into the water, before swiftly grabbing prey with sharp bills.

-Great Egrets also nest near lakes and riverside wetlands with ample food sources and plenty of found debris from which to build nests.
+Great Egrets also nest near lakes and riverside wetlands, where they have ample food sources and plenty of found debris from which to build nests.

-The majority of the Great Egrets in Wisconsin are summer residents, migrating northward from states like Florida during the spring months between March-May and then returning south between September-December.
+The majority of the Great Egrets in Wisconsin are summer residents, migrating northward from states like Florida during the spring months between March and May and then returning south between September and December.

 Unfortunately, due to the destruction of wetlands habitats dedicated specifically to feeding wetland birds like egrets through urban development or aquatic resource management such as dam building or coastal dredging, great egret numbers have steadily declined in recent years.